DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Jer2j/README.md

       > if i < n then loc = i </br>
       > else loc = -1 </br>

-    - Binary Search - comparing the middle values of a list then repeated until the desired output is found.
+    - *Binary Search* - comparing the middle values of a list then repeated until the desired output is found.

+              Require: {a1, a2, ..., ai, ..., an} ≠ ∈ Z, where a1 < a2 < ... < an; x ∈ Z
+              Ensure: result = k, where (ak = x) and k ∈ {1, ..., n} if the element is found; otherwise k = -1
+                i ← -1
+                j ← n
+                while i < j do
+                  mid ← ⌊(i + j)/2⌋
+                  if x > amid then
+                    i ← mid +1
+                  else
+                    j ← mid
+                  end if
+                end while
+                if x == ai then
+                  result ← i
+                else
+                  result ← -1
+                end if

-- SORTING ALGORITHMS - Problem of assorting elements into increasing order
+- **SORTING ALGORITHMS** - Problem of assorting elements into increasing order
-    - Bubble Sort - compares the first two elements then interchanging them if they are in the incorrect order.
+    - *Bubble Sort* - compares the first two elements then interchanging them if they are in the incorrect order.

+      Require: {a1, a2, ..., ai, ..., an} ∈ R; n ≥ 2
+              Ensure: {a1, a2, ..., an} where a1 < a2 < ... < an
+                for i = 1 to n-1 do
+                  for j = 1 to n-i do
+                    if aj > aj+1 then
+                      temp ← aj+1
+                      aj+1 ← aj
+                      aj ← temp
+                    end if
+                  end for
+                end for

-    - Insertion Sort - compares the second element with the first and inserts it before the first element if it is less.
+    - *Insertion Sort* - compares the second element with the first and inserts it before the first element if it is less.
 Otherwise, it is inserted after the first element.

+    Require: {a1, a2, ..., ai, ..., an} ∈ R; n ≥ 2
+              Ensure: {a1, a2, ..., an} where a1 < a2 < ... < an
+                for j = 2 to n do
+                  i ← 1
+                  while aj > ai do
+                    i ← i + 1
+                  end while
+                  temp ← aj
+                  for k = 0 to j-i-1 do
+                    aj-k = aj-k-1
+                  end for
+                  ai = temp
+                end for

-- GREEDY ALGORITHMS - Algorithms that make what seems to be the "best" choice at each step.
+- **GREEDY ALGORITHMS** - Algorithms that make what seems to be the "best" choice at each step.
 Selects the best choice at each step, instead of considering all sequences of steps that may lead to optimal solution
-  - Greedy Change-Making algorithm
+  - *Greedy Change* -Making algorithm

+     Require: {c1, c2, ..., ci, ..., cn} ∈ Coin Domination
+                      where c1 > c2 > ... > cn; x - amount of money in cents
+              Ensure: result[n] = minimum number of coins per domination for i = 1 to n do resulti ← 0
+                  while x ≥ ci do
+                    x ← x - ci
+                    resulti  ← resulti + 1
+                  end while
+                end for

 - Also started on the *Growth of Functions* often described using Big-O Notation

 ## Week 10:
 - Big-O Notation